 Whether you’re moving across town or relocating from across the country, moving can produce a lot of anxiety.
 When you work with Specialized Property Management, we do everything we can to ensure a smooth and pleasant rental experience for every resident.
 Today, we want to review our leasing process so you know what to expect when you’re moving into a Fort Worth rental home that we manage.
 Read more

 If you are a new Specialized Property Management resident, we want to welcome you to your new rental home in Fort Worth.
-We understand how stressful the moving process can be, so we’re hoping to provide you with a little bit of information about how expect rent to be paid every month.
+We understand how stressful the moving process can be, so we’re hoping to provide you with a little bit of information about how rent is to be paid every month.
 Following the terms of your lease agreement is an important part of being a responsible tenant.
 Read more

 YOUR SPECIALIZED OFFICES